ianrastall/text-utils/books/ada/book-ada-04.md

 tuning) before reaching for `Suppress`.

 On the rare occasions where a suppression is justified, document the proof and constrain its scope.
-For example, if static analysis demonstrates that a DMA ring buffer index is always within bounds, you can wrap the proven code in a block and suppress only the index check for that object:
+For example, if static analysis demonstrates that a Direct Memory Access (DMA) ring buffer index is always within bounds, you can wrap the proven code in a block and suppress only the index check for that object:

 ```ada
 declare